devjgm/papers/cpp_time_zone.md

 ### Handling daylight-saving time

 Converting from an absolute time to a civil time is never affected by DST complexities.
-On the other hand, conversions going the other direction could be specified as either skipped or repeated civil times, possibly requiring the caller to make a choice about which is the desired answer.
+On the other hand, conversions going in the other direction could be specified as either skipped or repeated civil times, possibly requiring the caller to make a choice about which is the desired answer.
 In most cases the programmer will not have to make this decision as the shorthand syntax (`operator|`) shown thus far will choose a good default.
-However, if the chosen default is not desired, the programmer is free to choose their own.
+However, if the chosen default is not desired, the programmer is free to select their own.

 This example considers 2015-03-08 02:30:00, which did not exist in New York, USA.